Tell Your Story

 Continue the Mission

-My son is an active duty Army Major.
+My son is an active-duty Army Major.
 I became involved with the USO when he left for his first deployment to Iraq.
 He later deployed to Afghanistan and a second deployment to Iraq.
-He has directly benefited from the activities of the USO and I very much appreciate the...
+He has directly benefited from the activities of the USO, and I very much appreciate...

 Stephen: Continue the Mission

-Navy life with thebUSo
+Navy life with the USO

-Gerald: Navy life with thebUSo
+Gerald: Navy life with the USO

 The USO in Paris in 1969

-I'm a military brat (my dad was U.S. Army) and I spent four years in the Air Force, so I've always known and appreciated what the USO does.
+I'm a military brat (my dad was U.S. Army), and I spent four years in the Air Force, so I've always known and appreciated what the USO does.
 But my fondest memory of the USO by far occurred on Bastille Day (July 14) in Paris in 1969.
 I was stationed at Ramstein Air...

 Jon: The USO in Paris in 1969

-I’m a military brat (my dad was U.S. Army) and I spent four years in the Air Force, so I’ve always known and appreciated what the USO does.
+I’m a military brat (my dad was U.S. Army), and I spent four years in the Air Force, so I’ve always known and appreciated what the USO does.
 But my fondest memory of the USO by far occurred on Bastille Day (July 14) in Paris in 1969.
-I was stationed at Ramstein Air Base and a friend and I drove to Paris for the July 14 festivities.
+I was stationed at Ramstein Air Base, and a friend and I drove to Paris for the July 14 festivities.
 I had graduated from high school in Paris in 1965 and knew the city well.
-We slept on the ground in the Bois de Boulogne and I told my friend, who had never been to Paris, that we could go to the USO on the Champs Elysees to take a shower and get some coffee and donuts, which is what we did.
+We slept on the ground in the Bois de Boulogne, and I told my friend, who had never been to Paris, that we could go to the USO on the Champs Élysées to take a shower and get some coffee and donuts, which is what we did.
 We watched the big parade from the windows of the USO and saw Charles de Gaulle go by standing in his limousine.
 We visited Paris a couple more times before getting out of the service and stopped by the USO on the Champs each time, always getting great hospitality.

 BOB HOPE SHOW, DANANG, VIETNAM, CHRISTMAS 1971

-Enjoyed the Bob Hope Show in DaNang at Christmastime, 1971...a rest from the numerous rocket attacks.
-I remember sitting on top of the very muddy hill and watching Jim Neighbors, Ann Margaret and a baseball player I cannot any longer remember.
+Enjoyed the Bob Hope Show in Da Nang at Christmastime, 1971...a rest from the numerous rocket attacks.
+I remember sitting on top of the very muddy hill and watching Jim Neighbors, Ann Margaret, and a baseball player I can no longer remember.
 Thanks for bringing the...

 Gene: BOB HOPE SHOW, DANANG, VIETNAM, CHRISTMAS 1971

-Enjoyed the Bob Hope Show in DaNang at Christmastime, 1971…a rest from the numerous rocket attacks.
-I remember sitting on top of the very muddy hill and watching Jim Neighbors, Ann Margaret and a baseball player I cannot any longer remember.
-Thanks for bringing the Bob Hope Show to DaNang.
+Enjoyed the Bob Hope Show in Da Nang at Christmastime, 1971…a rest from the numerous rocket attacks.
+I remember sitting on top of the very muddy hill and watching Jim Neighbors, Ann Margaret, and a baseball player I can no longer remember.
+Thanks for bringing the Bob Hope Show to Da Nang.

 My story begins with a USO dance